Microchip-MPLAB-Harmony/reference_apps/apps/sam_e51_cnano/ble_fitness_tracker/readme.md

 ## Running the Demo:
 <span style="color:blue"> *Before proceeding, install the Microchip Bluetooth Data android app in an Android Smartphone.* </span>
 - Enable Bluetooth and location from Smartphone settings
-- Perform reset by unplugging and re-plugging the power cable of SAM E51 Curiosity Nano
+- Perform reset by unplugging and re-plugging the power cable of SAM E51 Curiosity Nano Evaluation Kit
 - Parallelly, open the "**Microchip Bluetooth Data (MBD)**" android app from your smartphone and tap on "Bluetooth Smart" icon on the dashboard.
 If prompted, allow the application to turn on Bluetooth.
 <img src = "images/mbd_appscreen1.jpg" width="250" height="450" align="middle">

 - After power-up, the application displays the Microchip logo on the eINK display and initializes the heart rate sensor
-- After successful initialization of the heart rate sensor, two integrated LEDs on the heart rate 3 click lights up
+- After successful initialization of the heart rate sensor, two integrated LEDs on the heart rate 9 click lights up

 -  Now, scan for Bluetooth devices by tapping START SCAN option on the MBD APP.
   The BM71 device should appear as **MCHP_SAM_E51_HR** in the list of Bluetooth devices.